Wrongful death trial to revisit Michael Jackson's checkered life

 Murray, who is not being sued, was convicted in 2011 for the involuntary manslaughter of Jackson after a long trial that depicted the singer known for his spectacular public shows as an odd, sometimes slurring, drug-dependent person when off-stage.

-Jury selection is expected to take several days.
-On Tuesday several dozen potential jurors were given questionnaires that sought information ranging from their ability to serve in a long trial to their knowledge and views of Jackson’s music, his death in June 2009, media coverage and Murray’s subsequent trial.
+Jury selection could take several days as potential members are asked about their ability to serve in a long trial.
+In the search for an impartial panel, they will also be quizzed about their knowledge of Jackson’s death in June 2009 and Murray’s subsequent trial.

 Los Angeles Superior Court Judge Yvette Palazuelos on Tuesday agreed to consider again requests from TV broadcasters CNN and NBC for live coverage of the wrongful death trial that is expected to last two to three months.